-Here is the GST Registration procedure for taxpayers:
+Mentioned below are the steps for GST Registration procedure through the official GST portal for taxpayers:

 Calculating the amount that needs to be paid as GST when filing your returns can be quite tedious.
 A number of aspects and factors must be taken into consideration, such as ITC, exempted supplies, reverse charge, etc. Failure to pay the entire GST amount can see you slapped with an 18% interest on the shortfall, thereby making it necessary to ensure that you pay the right amount towards GST.